rich30041/Homework-Good-README-Generator/README.md

 Answer prompts to test usability

 ## License
-ISC
+MIT

 ## Questions
-	Reach out to me with any questions at test@someweb.com
+	Reach out to me with any questions at slss@soemweb.com